- City Manager Home

 Proper earthquake preparation of your home or building can save lives, reduce injuries and reduce property damage.

-Here are some guides that will help you reduce potential damage.
+Here are a couple of guides that will help you reduce potential damage.

 This document explains the sources of nonstructural earthquake damage and provides information on effective methods for reducing risk associated with this damage.
 Nonstructural components of a building include all of those components that are not part of the structural system; that is, all of the architectural, mechanical, electrical, and plumbing systems, as well as furniture, fixtures, equipment, and contents.
 Windows, partitions, granite veneer, piping, ceilings, air conditioning ducts and equipment, elevators, computer and hospital equipment, file cabinets, and retail merchandise are all examples of nonstructural components that are vulnerable to earthquake damage.